plenigo/plenigo.github.io/pages/custom_integration/checkout_plenigo_managed_products.md

 ### PHP

-By using the `\plenigo\builders\CheckoutSnippetBuilder` class, you can create snippets easily by filling out the `\plenigo\models\ProductBase` class with the required information.
+For PHP integration you can use the `\plenigo\builders\CheckoutSnippetBuilder` class, you can create snippets easily by filling out the `\plenigo\models\ProductBase` class with the required information.

 |Parameter|Required|Value type|Description|
 |:--------|:-------|:---------|:----------|